K2SOHIGH/pcalf/README.md

 ### pcalf :

 This command can be used to look quickly for the presence of calcyanin in a set of amino acid sequences.
 It take one or more fasta files as input and output several files including a summary, a list of features and a list of raw hits produced during the search.
-It also produce updated HMMs and updateds MSAs with newly detected calcyanin tagged as Calcyanin with known N-ter.
+It also produce updated HMMs and updated MSAs with newly detected calcyanin tagged as Calcyanin with known N-ter.

 ```
 pcalf -i proteins.fasta
       -o pcalf_results
+      --iterative-search
       --iterative-update
       --gly1-msa custom_gly1_msa.fasta
 ```
+--iterative-search : If True, the search will be performed with profiles produced by the previous iteration until there is no new sequence detected or if --max-iteration is reached.

 --iterative-update : True calcyanins (if any) will be added to the HMMs profiles iteratively starting with the best sequence (based on feature' score).